prysmex/ember-eui/packages/core/docs/navigation/breadcrumbs/demo/d01-basic.md

 <EuiSpacer/>

 <EuiCallOut @iconType='accessibility' @color='warning'>
 <:title>
 For accessibility, it is highly recommended to provide a descriptive
 <EuiCode>aria-label</EuiCode>
 for each set of breadcrumbs.
 </:title>
 </EuiCallOut>

-# Basic

 ```hbs template
 <EuiPageContent role={{null}}>